SystemStrategy/Hash-Thermostat/README.md

 	Note: WIFI access point deactivates when rebooted and device connects to network

 Step 2:
-	Open your web browser and navigate to http://10.0.0.10/

-	-Login prompt the username and password are “admin” click “Sign In”
+	Open your web browser and navigate to http://194.168.4.1 or http://thermostat.local/ -Login prompt the username and password are “admin” click “Sign In”

 Step 3:
 	Enter the desired thermostat behavior using the sliders and click “Apply Settings”

 Step 4:
-	Navigate to “Network Parameters”
+	Navigate to "Configuration" then “Network Parameters”

 	-Enter Wifi SSID and Password and click “submit”
 	 	If network has connected you should see the Status change to “Connected” otherwise double check the credentials